 - We have a history of strong and effective financial management; - We have carried out a self-assessment against the new CIPFA Financial Management Code; - Despite the impact of Covid-19 we managed revenue and capital resources within budget during 2020/21; - We have an efficient and effective internal audit service that reports jointly to the PCC CFO and the Force Assistant Chief Officer.
 Quarterly update reports are presented to the Joint Internal Audit Committee.
-In his Annual Audit opinion for 2020/21 the Chief Internal Auditor has issued an overall grade of Reasonable Assurance; - We produce and publish a detailed annual financial strategy, capital strategy, reserves strategy and a treasury management strategy statement; - We produce a 4 year medium term financial plan as well as a 4 year capital plan; - We have an embedded Priority Based Budgeting model that allows service to move with the funding envelope; - The medium term financial plan is fully balanced in 2021/22 but has identified shortfalls in later years.
+In his Annual Audit opinion for 2020/21 the head of Internal audit has given an opinion that the organisation has an adequate and effective framework for risk management, governance and internal control; - We produce and publish a detailed annual financial strategy, capital strategy, reserves strategy and a treasury management strategy statement; - We produce a 4 year medium term financial plan as well as a 4 year capital plan; - We have an embedded Priority Based Budgeting model that allows service to move with the funding envelope; - The medium term financial plan is fully balanced in 2021/22 but has identified shortfalls in later years.
 Work is ongoing to update the draft budget for 2022/23 and medium term financial plan and regular updates will be provided to both the Force Executive and PCC in coming months; - We have increased our general reserve to 3% of the net revenue expenditure and we have maintained a budget reserve to assist with smoothing funding deficits over the medium term; - The CFO publishes a Section 25 report (Local Government Act 2003) analysis within the annual budget report highlighting all key issues and concerns; - The Annual Governance Statement for 2020/21 has not identified any significant areas weakness in governance or internal control that require immediate attention during 2021/22; and - We will continue to report the financial implications of Covid-19 to Home Office as required and will seek financial reimbursement as appropriate.

-Based on all of the above, the PCC does not consider that there is a material uncertainty in respect of its ability to continue as a going concern for the period to 30 September 2022 and Chief Constable, the Chief Constable does not have a bank account into which monies can be received or paid from.
-Costs are recognised in the Chief Constable's accounts to reflect the resources consumed and generated in the direction and control of day-to-day policing at the request of the Chief Constable.
+Based on all of the above, the PCC does not consider that there is a material uncertainty in respect of its ability to continue as a going concern for the period to 4 March 2023.